 A financial advisor or a personal finance guide is a professional who provides investment advice and financial planning services to individuals and businesses.
-They help the clients in protecting their wealth, growing it, avoiding costly mistakes and implementing the investment strategies on time.
+They help the clients protect their wealth, grow it, avoid costly mistakes, and implement the investment strategies on time.
 Financial advisors use stocks, bonds, mutual funds, real estate, options, futures, notes, insurance, and other investment products to meet the needs of their clients.
 They do this in a meaningful and responsible manner based on the situation and the needs of their client.

 Financial advisors get their remuneration by way of service charges from the clients.
-They also get a commission for the various financial products that they sell as an agent.
+They also get a commission for the various financial products they sell as agents.
 Financial advising is becoming very popular in the financial services industry.

 Essentials of Financial Advising

 A financial advisor provides assistance to his clients in the following manner: